kanthsaz/kanthsaz.github.io/pages/work.md

 [↑ back to top](#top)

-## Veterinary Assistant - Association of Veterinarians for Human Management of Animal Population, Sri Lanka
+## Veterinary Assistant - <a href="https://www.facebook.com/vetsforfuture/" target="_blank">Association of Veterinarians for Human Management of Animal Population</a>, Sri Lanka

 * 2011 September 11 – 2011 December 09
 Exposed function: Developed healthy relationships between animals and people through awareness and promoting the humane treatment for all animals.
 This was a special program conducted to reduce the stray dog population in Sri Lanka by conducting operations under the veterinary surgeons.